How to Price Your Products? A Science Backed AnswerJul 10, 2015 by Lina Vashurina,

 Pricing is one of the most important considerations for any business.
 How much you charge for a product directly affects how much you can sell.
 Getting the pricing right can result in massive revenue boosts.

-In this post, we’ll look at some strategies for pricing your products using proven theories.
-You’ll learn about pricing science, statistical models, and pricing optimization based on psychological principles.
+In this post, we’ll look at some strategies how to price your products using proven theories.
+You’ll learn about pricing science, statistical models, and pricing optimization based on the psychology of pricing products.

 What is Pricing Science?

 To put it into a tweetable sentence, pricing science is the use of statistical models and competitor analysis to create a pricing strategy.

 Pricing science owes its origins to the deregulation of the airline industry in the late 1970s in the US.
 Airlines offer a